juntao/arenztopia/content/tourism.md

 ## Hotels

 Hotel De Luxe $$$ The Hotel De Luxe is the top hotel in Arenztopia City.
-Although very expensive (750-1000$ per night), it comes with spectacular views over the city and bay.
+Although very expensive (1500-2000 Arenzos per night), it comes with spectacular views over the city and bay.
 This hotel is top-of-the-line luxurious.
 The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms per suite, plus super fast on-demand room service.
 They offer both modern, sleek rooms and a simulated 16th century inn bedroom, complete with toilets dsigned to resemble chamber pots.
 Top of the line appliances include an automated voice assistant and two 100-inch plasma TVs per suite.
 *1602 Tourism Street*

 Arenztopia Inn and Suites $$ Arenztopia Inn and Suites is a high-end but still casual place.
-It is moderately expensive (100-150$ per night) for a great experience.
+It is moderately expensive (200-300 Arenzos per night) for a great experience.
 It does not have a commanding view, but comes with a 2-room suite and high-quality room service.
 It also provides easy access to the Scientist's Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
 Another plus is that it is right next door to the ACMA.
 It is within a 10-minute walk from both the Palace of Arenztopia and the Arenztopia City Town Hall.
 *5802 Arenztopia Boulevard Five*

-Hotel Reale $$ This great hotel is very high-end and modern but has a reasonable price tag (50-100$ per night).
+Hotel Reale $$ This great hotel is very high-end and modern but has a reasonable price tag (100-200 Arenzos per night).
 It has moderate views, but unfortunately is located in a high-traffic zone.
 It has a free shuttle to all major sites.
 It is known for its professional chefs who cook breakfast and dinner Monday through Saturday.
 *1202 Texas Road*

 Hilton Arenztopia $$ A very standard, casual Hilton with great views but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
-50-100$ per night.
+100-200$ per night.
-*2403 Longhorn street*
+*2403 Longhorn Street*

 ## Resturaunts

 Fuhulemishirae Luxury Cusine $$$ This is the undisputed king of all resturaunts in Arenztopia.
 The name Fuhulemshirae strikes fear into the hearts of food critics, chefs, and foodies alike.
 Komare Fuhulemshirae has spent all fifty years of his life preparing food and perfecting it.
-The signature dish is the 150$ Fuhulemshirae´s Klolmrfn Super, which is a dish so spicy and so good that people have fainted eating it.
+The signature dish is the 300-Arenzo Fuhulemshirae's Klolmrfn Super, which is a dish so spicy and so good that people have fainted eating it.
 *By appointment only.
 Must reserve 4 months in advance.
 *1000 Arenztopia Roundabout*

 Dripping Cone Flagship Store $$ A huge store filled with the all of the best ice cream flavors that you could imagine.
 Dripping Cone ice cream is a classic staple of Arenztopia and has been since 1920.
 Though Dripping Cone is a ice cream store, in 2020 it joined with a chocolate company and now offers many candies and choclates along with ice cream.
 The shop has many colorful paintings, and it also includes a huge indoor playscape for children with a waterslide, and real grass.
 *2401 Arenztopia Boulevard*

 NIOP Palace of Cusine $$ One of the biggest resturaunts in Arenztopia, this gargantuan behemoth is 21,780 square feet of all the food from all the cultures you could imagine, from pad thai to hot dogs to haggis to pizza to empanadas to some stuff that you've never heard of-it's all here.
 *2700 Arenztopia Boulevard Three*